Favorable Jury Verdict For Auto Accident Victim Following Dispute Over Injuries ($1.3 Million)

 Prior to trial, the Court determined that the Defendant was negligent.
 The defense admitted negligence but denied that Plaintiff was injured to the extent she claimed.
 The defense hired an expert to say that Plaintiff’s pain and problems were not from a herniated disc, but instead were the normal effects of aging.

 Chicago injury attorney, Michael T. Wierzbicki, stated, “This wasn’t a battle over who caused the accident, rather what the damages should be set at.”

 The defense argued that Plaintiff recovered after 8 months of treatment and thus, should only be compensated for those 8 months.

-Attorney Michael Wierzbicki and Michael Carter proved that brief temporary improvements in Mrs. Santos condition were the result of steroid injections providing temporary relief and not improvement of her underlying problem.
-The injuries from the crash will affect Plaintiff for the rest of her or the rest of her life.
+Attorney Michael Wierzbicki and Michael Carter proved that brief temporary improvements in Mrs. Santos condition were the result of steroid injections providing temporary relief and not an improvement of her underlying problem.
+The injuries from the crash will affect the Plaintiff for the rest of her or the rest of her life.